eot87/hw-lesson2/README.md

 # hw-lesson2
-google_test with using pytest framework
+test_google with using pytest framework